dice-cyfronet/atmosphere/doc/api/port_mapping_templates.md

 POST /port_mapping_templates
 ```

-Parameters:
+Parameters (one of the first two is required):

-+ `appliance_type_id` (required) - The ID of the Appliance Type which should acquire the new port mapping template
++ `appliance_type_id` - The ID of the Appliance Type which should acquire the new port mapping template
++ `dev_mode_property_set_id` - The ID of the Dev Mode Property Set which should acquire the new port mapping template
 + `transport_protocol` (required) - What transport protocol the port operates, the value should be either "tcp" or "udp"
 + `application_protocol` (required) - If using TCP transport protocol, choose one of "http", "https", "http_https".
 Use "none" for UDP
 + `service_name` (required) - Some kind of descriptive name for the service operating on that port